 In Scenario #1, there are several concerns.
 First, there is no consistent carbohydrate intake throughout the day.
 Breakfast is packed with sugar, but then sugar intake is very minimal until dinner and evening snack, which are again loaded with sugar.
 The problem this causes is a spike in blood sugar early in the day, followed by a crash in the middle of the day and a second spike at the end of the day.
 This results in a rollercoaster of blood sugar levels, which could be coupled with physical symptoms like dizziness, light-headedness, nausea and fatigue—not to mention confusion about what foods are “safe” to eat.
 Another concern is the absence of protein intake with each meal and snack.
 The best way to stabilize blood sugar throughout the day is to have consistent small amounts of sugar coupled with protein every few hours.
 In this first scenario, the day starts out with no protein at breakfast, likely resulting in a crazy spike and drop in blood sugar from the very beginning of the day.
 The day just becomes more troublesome as it goes on.

 In Scenario #2, we see consistent moderate amounts of carbohydrate strategically placed throughout the day and partnered with a source of protein each time.
 This empowers an individual with diabetes to see how their blood sugar responds to a consistent eating pattern and helps their doctor to make insulin dosage adjustments based on strategic timing of carbohydrate intake throughout the day.
 You can see that sugar-containing foods that are commonly enjoyed can still be included.
 Higher quality nutritional sources, like Greek yogurt that contains both carbohydrates and protein, are a great choice to include.
-You will find fruits and veggies sprinkled throughout the day in this second example in an effort to promote consistent fiber intake, which can also help to control blood sugar levels.
+You will find fruits and veggies sprinkled throughout the day in this second example in an effort to promote consistent fiber intake, which can also help to control blood sugar levels according to research published in the New England Journal of Medicine.
 This scenario demonstrates how blending Clean Eatz meals and snacks with traditional home-prepared items can create an affordable meal plan that makes sense for a busy lifestyle.
 It is our goal at Clean Eatz to provide you with a variety of meal and snack resources to support your full day of healthy eating alongside other foods that you enjoy.

 One of the great things about Clean Eatz is that we understand the importance of providing nutritional information for our meals and snacks.
 You will find a nutrition facts label for everything that we offer!
 This empowers each of our customers to made educated decisions on the meals and snacks that make the most sense for your wellness needs.
 If you or a loved one have been diagnosed with diabetes, please consult with your healthcare provider and identify their recommendations for carbohydrate intake throughout the day that is matched with your insulin dosage.
 Once you have this information, you can browse our meal and snack menus and nutrition panels to find the best options to promote management of a diabetes diagnosis.